hutscape/hutscape.github.io/_tutorials/blinky-samd21g.md

     url: https://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/sparkfun-samd21-pro-breakout-v10.pdf
 ---

 Create a blinky LED with SAMD21G micro-controller.
-This is possible on a custom PCB with the SAMD21G18 chip and other components.
-Check the schematic for the details of the circuit with SAMD21G18, LEDs, USB port and SWD pinouts on the PCB. cd
+This is possible on a custom PCB (crystalless option) with the SAMD21G18 chip and other components.
+Check the schematic for the details of the circuit with SAMD21G18, LEDs, USB port and SWD pinouts on the PCB.

 For serial printing, `SerialUSB.println()` should be used instead of `Serial.println()` because `SerialUSB` uses the Native Port, which is an emulated serial port (USB-CDC).

 Steps to upload the blinky firmware: